 "BJ, the #ManilaEncounters tweets are freely available, so why are you selling the anthology at cost?"

 That's a good question.
-Sifting through a viral hashtag and editing its contents cost a lot time and effort, and there were also out-of-pocket expenses for hiring the above authors, commission art, and the layout work for this version (as well as the print-only first version that's out n the wild.)
+Sifting through a viral hashtag and editing its contents cost me a lot time and effort, and there were also out-of-pocket expenses for hiring the above authors, commissioning the artworks, as well as the layout work for this zine.
 The asking price is there to help recuperate these costs.

 I also previously contacted the below people for permission to use their tweets.
 If you are one of them, you can poke me anytime to get a free download code:

 Auntie Pattica, Billy Añonuevo, Bim Canoza, BlazerBeLiftin, Bob, Diwata ng Manila, Erich von Lichnowsky, faye_tte, Gian Verona, girlwithribbon, Gloriéne, Ialu, Inked Poz Guy, Lanz Frago-Crisostomo, Lyrerook, Jamila R. Nedjadi, Jay Anyong, Jaz Ayran, Jett O, Jewel Enrile, Joaquin Saavedra, John Erwin, Joscar Malacaman, jp, Juabe Inciong, MeLoreDrama Podcast, Nadine Flores, Nicolas B. Antonio, Nikita Hawkeye, Noey Pico, Pam Punzalan, Phil Corpuz, Rachel Teng, Reina Bambao, Renz Aurellano, Santrois, Stella Alejandrino, Tito Jett, Tofi Alonte, and Xrystina "not related" Marcos

 Thank you again for letting me use your tweets!

 In order to download this zine you must purchase it at or above the minimum price of $7 USD.
 You will get access to the following files: